Alkali001011/GER-LLM/README.md

 </div>

-🌇**GURPP** is a **G**raph-based **U**rban **R**egion **P**re-training and **P**rompting framework for region representation learning.
+🌇**GER-LLM** is a **G**raph-based **U**rban **R**egion **P**re-training and **P**rompting framework for region representation learning.
 Specifically, we first construct an **urban region graph** that integrates detailed spatial entity data for more effective urban region representation.
 Then, we develop a **subgraph-centric urban region pre-training model** to capture the heterogeneous and transferable patterns of interactions among entities.
 To further enhance the adaptability of these embeddings to different tasks, we design **two graph-based prompting methods** to incorporate explicit/hidden task knowledge.
-Extensive experiments on various urban region prediction tasks and different cities demonstrate the superior performance of our GURPP framework.
-This repository hosts the code of **GURPP**.
+Extensive experiments on various urban region prediction tasks and different cities demonstrate the superior performance of our GER-LLM framework.
+This repository hosts the code of **GER-LLM**.

 ## Overview

-The Overview of GURPP is shown as follows:
+The Overview of GER-LLM is shown as follows:

 <img src='figure\framework.png' alt="framework" >